yuiseki/mundo-maps/README.md

 [![Image from Gyazo](https://i.gyazo.com/9dd1613b4753695c98c286e945d5f676.png)](https://gyazo.com/9dd1613b4753695c98c286e945d5f676)

-### Handling of Classified Data in Mundo Maps
+### Handling of Classified Data

-- Mundo Maps is capable of handling classified data, in addition to other types of data.
+- `mundo-map` is capable of handling classified data, in addition to other types of data.
-  - For example, Mundo Maps can display several types of vector tile maps that are built for internal use within the United Nations as base maps.
+  - For example, `mundo-maps` can display several types of vector tile maps that are built for internal use within the United Nations as base maps.
   - These maps are restricted and can only be accessed by users who are connected to the UN intranet and have the appropriate viewing permissions.
-- Similarly, Mundo Maps has the technical capability to restrict access to sensitive information and display it only to a limited number of users.
+- Similarly, `mundo-maps` has the technical capability to restrict access to sensitive information and display it only to a limited number of users.

 [![Image from Gyazo](https://i.gyazo.com/46a523018154f49ef5fef215102fb67e.png)](https://gyazo.com/46a523018154f49ef5fef215102fb67e)